Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 Good news: In this case, The Internet has not led you astray.

 Here, you’ll get all the information you need to make the best choice for your situation.
 That way, you can get your heat pump installed and move on with your (extremely comfy!) life.
+And depending on where you live, you could get an air source heat pump expertly installed, eligible rebates included—and with an energy-savings guarantee!
+Learn how.

-- Geothermal vs air source heat pumps: What’s the difference?
+- Geothermal vs. air source heat pumps: What’s the difference?

-- How does a ground source heat pump work?
+- How does a ground-source heat pump work?

 - What’s different about an air source heat pump?